How (and when) to use useMemo() and useCallback()

 { cardId: 1, cardContent: cardText },

-}, [cardText]
+}, [cardText]);

 useCallback() hook

-React.useMemo(() => function helloWorld(){},[])
+React.useMemo(() => function helloWorld() {}, []);

-In my opinion, the best moment to use these hooks is when you really have issues with performance.
-When you notice your app is getting sluggy and slow, you can use the React profiler and narrow the issue to the components that have slow renders.
-Most of the cases your remedy will be to restructure your application, but in some cases useMemo and useCallback can help you speed things up.
+The best moment to use these hooks is when you really have issues with performance.
+When you notice your app is getting sluggish, use the React profiler to narrow the issue.

 Context providers